 One great thing about all these systems working in concert with each other is their Hop Fastpasses.
 With these, you can buy hourly, daily, or monthly passes to ALL of these services (including busses) which make it much easier to switch between them while saving money at the same time.

 The public transportation in the city is also designed to accommodate cyclists.
 There are secure bike lockers where you can leave your bike if you have to get onto a bus or train.
 If there’s space, and you don’t want to leave it behind, you can even put your bike on the bus or train with you in one of their designated spaces.
-However, these do tend to fill up around rush hour and big events like games and concerts, so plan accordingly.
+However, these do tend to fill up at rush hour and during big events like games and concerts, so plan accordingly.

-Written By Julia Cohan
+Guest Written with Julia Cohan